raspberrypilearning/image-id-coral/en/step_6.md

 With Machine Learning, you could also look at other data sources.
 You could analyse and then predict temperature changes on the ISS, or look into predicting orbital corrections.

-If you want to learn more about using the Coral, have a look through the examples and documentation at [https://coral.ai](https://coral.ai).
+If you want to learn more about using Coral, have a look through the examples and documentation at [https://coral.ai](https://coral.ai).